ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### LM Head

-The LM head computes output probabilities over a large vocabulary, a resource-intensive operation traditionally handled with **Vocabulary Parallelism** to aggregate token logits from TP groups.
+The LM head computes output probabilities over a large vocabulary, a resource-intensive operation traditionally handled with vocabulary parallelism to aggregate token logits from TP groups.
 To enhance scalability and efficiency, we adopt **Data Parallelism (DP)**, mirroring our dense FFN strategy.
 This reduces memory overhead and simplifies communication across devices, delivering a more streamlined solution.